 What is prescriptive analytics?

-Prescriptive analytics—also known as optimization or action recommendation analytics—is a method of data analysis that translates forecasts into concrete recommendations.
+Prescriptive analytics is a method of data analysis that translates forecasts into concrete recommendations.
 It combines descriptive and predictive analytics with optimization models and simulations, i.e., tools that playfully calculate scenarios and make direct suggestions.

-Methods from the field of operations research are at work behind the scenes—processes such as linear programming or simulations that make complex scenarios calculable.
-AI processes such as reinforcement learning are also increasingly being used, which learn from historical and current data and independently improve strategies.
+Under the hood, methods from the field of operations research are at work – i.e., procedures such as linear programming or simulations that make complex scenarios calculable.
+AI methods such as reinforcement learning, which learn from historical and current data and independently improve strategies, are also increasingly being used.

-- Product development: Different design variants of a product can be simulated.
-The system recommends which variant has the greatest market potential based on costs, demand, and production time.
+- Product development: Companies can virtually test different design variants and materials.
+The system recommends the variant with the greatest market potential based on a comparison of projected manufacturing costs, demand, and production time.

 The advantages of prescriptive analytics

 The biggest advantage: you no longer have to make decisions in the dark, but based on calculated scenarios.
-This allows you to choose the most economically sensible path from a wide range of options.
-Especially in dynamic markets, this is a clear advantage over gut feelings or rigid rules.
+This allows you to choose the most economically viable option from a wide range of possibilities.

 - Well-founded decisions in complex scenarios